mekkablue/Noodler/README.md

 Alternatively, you can also use it as a custom parameter:

 	Property: Filter
-	Value: Noodler;<noodlethickness>;<extremesAndInflection>;<removeOverlap>
+	Value: Noodler; <noodlethickness>; <extremesAndInflection>; <removeOverlap>

 ... where `<noodlethickness>` is the thickness of your noodle, `<extremesAndInflection>` and `<removeOverlap>` are `1` for yes and `0` for no, e.g.:

 	Property: Filter
 	Value: Noodler;20;1;1

 At the end of the parameter value, you can hang `exclude:` or `include:`, followed by a comma-separated list of glyph names.
 This will apply the filter only to the included glyphs, or the glyphs not excluded, respectively.
+The space around the semicolons is optional.

 ### Inline Noodling